malaaaaaaaa/LeetCode-Journey/README.md

-# My Leetcode Journey using Python3 &heart;
+# My Leetcode Journey using Python3 &hearts;

 My codes are not the most best way of solving the problem.
 This is just for me to keep track on what I did and how I did it